wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (6) Notwithstanding subsection (5), it shall not be unlawful for a society, at the request of a prizewinner and instead of a cash prize, to advance money to that prizewinner, on the security of a mortgage of land, on such terms and conditions as may be agreed and as will yield to the prizewinner benefits approximately equivalent in value to the cash prize.

-    (7) The provisions of this section shall apply notwithstanding anything to the contrary in the [Gambling Act 2003][279].
+    (7) The provisions of this section shall apply notwithstanding anything to the contrary in the [Gambling Act 2003][282].

     (8) \[Repealed\]

-    Section 31A: inserted, on 1 April 1981, by [section 9(1)][278] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 31A: inserted, on 1 April 1981, by [section 9(1)][281] of the Building Societies Amendment Act 1980 (1980 No 92).

-    Section 31A(7): amended, on 1 July 2004, by [section 374][280] of the Gambling Act 2003 (2003 No 51).
+    Section 31A(7): amended, on 1 July 2004, by [section 374][283] of the Gambling Act 2003 (2003 No 51).

-    Section 31A(8): repealed (with effect on 1 April 1981), on 29 September 1981 (applying with respect to the tax on income derived in the income year that commenced on 1 April 1981 and in every subsequent year), by section 12(3) of the Income Tax Amendment Act 1981 (1981 No 33).
+    Section 31A(8): repealed (with effect on 1 April 1981 and applying with respect to the tax on income derived in the income year that commenced on that date and in every subsequent year), on 29 September 1981, by section 12(3) of the Income Tax Amendment Act 1981 (1981 No 33).

 #### Union or transfer of engagements